prnthp/prnthp.github.io/about.md

 permalink: /about/
 ---

 I am a Mechanical Engineer by education but really a mix between a programmer, mechatronics-er, machinist and game developer by trade.
-I am a Research Assistant working with [Prof. Eric Rombokas](//rombokas.com/eric/) as a part of my Master of Science in Mechanical Engineering degree, currently working on a project involving Virtual Reality and knife stabbing.
+I am a PhD student working with [Prof. Eric Rombokas](//rombokas.com/eric/), currently working on fabrication of soft robots and deep learning for soft robots.

 Please entertain your eyes with a picture of me: